-Council has identified Guyatt Park ferry terminal as requiring an upgrade that will feature improved accessibility for all passengers and will increase the terminal capacity to cater for current and future demand.
+Council identified Guyatt Park ferry terminal requires an upgrade.
+It will feature improved accessibility for all passengers.
+The upgrade will increase the terminal capacity to cater for current and future demand.

-- dismantling and removing the existing pontoon and gangway
+- dismantling and removing the exiting pontoon and gangway

 - installing new pylons